 There are a lot of scenic hiking trails in East Sooke Park, with the East Sooke Coast Trail, in particular, considered by many (including us) to be one of the best day hikes in British Columbia.

 The Kinsol Trestle is one of the iconic tourist sites on Vancouver Island and a fascinating piece of Canadian history.
-Considering how easy it is to reach, it is well worth a visit to admire this phenomenal feat of construction and enjoy the terrific views and beautiful surrounding old growth forest.
+Considering how easy it is to reach, it is well worth a visit to admire this phenomenal feat of construction to enjoy the terrific views and beautiful surrounding old growth forest.

 Other useful Vancouver Island articles you may want to check out: